BinBrent/SRA-MCTS/README.md

 # SRA-MCTS: Self-Driven Reasoning Augmented with Monte Carlo Tree Search for Enhanced Code Generation
-This repository is constructed for the paper (xxx).
+This repository is constructed for the paper [SRA-MCTS: Self-Driven Reasoning Augmented with Monte Carlo Tree Search for Enhanced Code Generation](https://arxiv.org/pdf/2411.11053).
 If you have any questions or suggestions, feel free to contact us.
-You can reach us via email () or by posting issues directly in this repository.
+You can reach us via email [binxu@bit.edu.cn](binxu@bit.edu.cn) or by posting issues directly in this repository.

 # Table of Contents
 - [Overview](#overview)